Setup

 Troubleshooting

-You might wana add "use client"; on top of your page.
+You might need to add "use client"; on top of your page when using React Server Components in Next.js.

-Make sure you've imported the library's CSS file and that it's not being overridden by other styles.
+Make sure you've imported the library's CSS file in your main CSS file:

-Ensure that you have added important: true in tailwind.config.ts.
+Ensure that you have added important: true in tailwind.config.ts to ensure our styles don't get overridden.

 Next Steps